slaglj/minesweeper-solver/README.md

 # minesweeper_solver

 Minesweeper Solver is simply a personal project I took up to round out my coding skills.
-In it I implement minesweeper in Python 3 with the Pygame library.
-In it I implemented the game as well as algorithms to solve it.
+In it I implement minesweeper in Python 3 with the Pygame library, as well as algorithms to solve it.

 To play the game and see demonstrations of the algorithms, make sure Python 3 and pygame are installed and run the following commands from the top level directory: